wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 implementations with Azure Customer Advisory Team (AzureCAT) customers.
 Far from academic, these are proven practices informed by the development of templates for 12 of the top Linux-based OSS technologies, including: Apache Kafka, Apache Spark, Cloudera, Couchbase, Hortonworks HDP, DataStax Enterprise powered by
 Apache Cassandra, Elasticsearch, Jenkins, MongoDB, Nagios, PostgreSQL, Redis, and Nagios.
-The majority of these templates were developed with a well-known vendor of a given distribution and influenced by the requirements of Microsoft’s enterprise and SI customers during recent projects.
+The majority of these templates were developed with a well-known vendor of a given distribution and influenced by the requirements of Microsoft's enterprise and SI customers during recent projects.

 This article shares these proven practices to help you architect world class Azure Resource Manager templates.